Tongxin County

 Tongxin County (同心县 (同心縣, Tóngxīn Xiàn), Xiao'erjing: طْوثٍ ثِيًا) is a county under the administration of the prefecture-level city of Wuzhong in the central part of the Ningxia Hui Autonomous Region of China, bordering Gansu province to the east.
 It has a total area of 7,021 square kilometers with a population of approximately 360,000 people.

 Characteristics

 Due to its topography, Tongxin County's economic conditions and foundation are extremely poor, and the county is often stricken by drought.
 However, farmers still make up two-thirds of the county's population.
 The county government has sought to use high technological methods to improve the standard of living in the region.
-The county government is located in the town of Tongxin.
+The county government is located in the town of Yuhai.